 Artistic and Curatorial Power in Cities’ Historic Spaces

+Abstract

-This article analyses and compares three neighbourhood/site projects in Athens, Salerno and Sunderland.
-Despite being on a small scale, they trigger vitality and revive spaces that invite creative uses.
-These examples have the aim to involve local residents and artists in creating public places and claim their right to oppose top-down impositions and globalization of cultural consumption returning decision-making power to the local communities.
-The ambition is that small artwork interventions can gradually propose meaningful transformations in a wider perspective.
+This article analyzes and compares three neighborhood/site projects in the cities of Athens, Salerno, and Sunderland.
+Despite the small scale of the projects, they trigger vitality and revive spaces that invite creative uses.
+These projects aim to involve local residents and artists in creating public places and claim their right to oppose top-down impositions and globalization of cultural consumption by returning the decision-making power to the local communities.
+The ambition is that small artwork interventions can gradually lead to more meaningful transformations from a wider perspective.

+Keywords: Space vitality, space revival, historic sites, restoration, built environment

+Introduction

-This article critically examines, through the analysis of public spaces, the transformation and redefinition of historic areas of 3 European cities during the last decade.
-Streets, squares, open places and public buildings have long been evoking social practices and traditions but also progress and modernity and are now becoming the driver for curatorial activities, borrowing their methods from artistic and museum practices.
-The decision to concentrate the analysis on three very different sites grew out of the need to examine urban renewal strategies and narratives, where ideas about artists and community building can take shape and be challenged.
-Each selected site encapsulates a new model of cultural space beyond the traditional categories of “protection” or “enhancement” and tries to respond to the questions on how are the new interventions created regarding a diversified contemporary cultural production.
+This article critically examines the transformation and redefinition of historic areas of three European cities during the last decade by analyzing their public spaces.
+Streets, squares, open places, and public buildings have for long evoked not only social practices and traditions but also progress and modernity; they are now the driver for curatorial activities, borrowing their methods from artistic and museum practices.
+The decision to analyze three disparate sites emerged from the need to examine urban renewal strategies and narratives in places where ideas about artists and community building can take shape and be challenged.
+Each selected site encapsulates a new model of cultural space beyond the traditional categories of “protection” or “enhancement,” and attempts to respond to questions about how these new interventions create a diversified contemporary cultural production.

-The first site, the Church of San Sebastiano del Monte dei Morti (Mountain of the Dead), known as “Morticelli’s church”, is located in the historical centre of Salerno, in southwestern Italy.
-In the 80s, the church was completely abandoned as a consequence of earthquakes and lack of maintenance and became a synonymous of decay with few connections to the “lower” historical centre1.
+The first site, the Church of San Sebastiano del Monte dei Morti (Mountain of the Dead), known as “Morticelli’s church,” is located in the historical center of Salerno, in southwestern Italy.
+In the 1980s, the church was completely abandoned after an earthquake occurred in the region, leading to lack of maintenance, and the decaying church seemed to have few connections to the “lower” historical center.1

-The “San Sebastiano del Monte dei Morti Living Lab” (SSMOLL) is the process activated in 2018 by the Blam association group, the Municipality of Salerno, currently the owner of the building, and the Federico II University of Naples, aiming at reopening the former church, inserting it into a wider process of urban regeneration and social innovation applied to the “higher” historical centre.
+The “San Sebastiano del Monte dei Morti Living Lab” (SSMOLL) restorative project was initiated in 2018 by the Blam association group, the Municipality of Salerno, the current owner of the church building, and the Federico II University of Naples, to reopen the former church.
+The plan was to incorporate the restoration into the wider process of urban regeneration and social innovation as was done to the “higher” historical center.

-The reopening of the former church in December 2018 indeed marked the start of a process of adaptive reuse of the historical asset through a collaborative process in which the community becomes the main interpreter of the new use value of the asset.
-Developed and generated over time inside the former church, the Creative Living Lab becomes the brain of a culture-led regeneration process, in which an abandoned ecclesiastical space becomes a place of community and incubator of creativity.
+The reopening of the former church in December 2018 marked the beginning of a process of adaptive reuse of historical assets through a collaborative process in which the community becomes the main interpreter of the new use value of the assets.
+Developed and generated over time inside the former church, the Creative Living Lab became the brainchild for a culture-led regeneration process in which an abandoned ecclesiastical space became a place of community and an incubator of creativity.

+A brief history